shahramg/FLSbagfile/README.md

 Run the following test to verify the FLS required ROS messages have been created successfully.
 ```
-runtests("FLSbagfileTest")
+runtests("FLSbagfileTest","ProcedureName","flsMessageType")
 ```
-This test checks for the existence of the following custom message types in the MATLAB environment:  flyinglightspeck/fls, flyinglightspeck/FLSLHD, flyinglightspeck/FLSDuration, flyinglightspeck/FLSRGBA.
+This unit test verifies the existence of the following custom message types in the MATLAB environment:  flyinglightspeck/fls, flyinglightspeck/FLSLHD, flyinglightspeck/FLSDuration, flyinglightspeck/FLSRGBA.

 # Create a Bag File
 To create a bag file for FLS flight paths use the following command: